 1. Straighter nose

-There are 2 common reasons why a person’s nose may not be completely straight.
-1.They’re born with a slight (or not so slight) bend in the nose, or 2.
-Your nose may be crooked following an injury or trauma.
-The nose can also appear straighter once the hump is removed and other refinements have been made as with the above case.
+There are two common reasons why a person’s nose may not be completely straight.
+They may have been born with a slight (or not so slight) bend in their nose, or their nose may be crooked following an injury or trauma.
+The nose can also appear straighter with hump removal and other refinements.

 2. Tip refinement

 A refined nasal tip is a common request by many Rhinoplasty patients as this is often complements a dramatic change to the entire nose shape and size.
 This particular feature can vary dramatically between patients.
 The most common nasal tip variations we treat include:

 - Large bulbous tip